bibimoni/Online-judge/src/Services/contest/implementation.md

 - `FreezeTime` (optional; even if not know, design for it)
 - `Status` (enum: DRAFT, SCHEDULED, ONGOING, ENDED, RATED)
 - `FinalizedAt` (time.Time)
+- `RejudgeWindowEnd` (time.Time, the time to rejudge, after this the scoreboard will be finalized)
 ### ContestProblem (new)
 - `ProblemID` (reference to Problem)
 - `Label` (or `shortname`) (string)